Jingogo/Solutions_Introdcution_to_Mobile_Robotics/README.md

-# solutions_introdcution_to_mobile_robotics
+# Solutions Introdcution to Mobile Robotics

-Here is my solution to the exercises for the course "Introduction to Mobile Robotics", Autonomous Intelligent Systems lab, Univeristy of Freiburg, .
+Here is my solutions to the exercises for the course "Introduction to Mobile Robotics", Autonomous Intelligent Systems lab, Univeristy of Freiburg, .

-Curretly the solution is not complete.
+Curretly the solutions are not complete.
 I will update it soon.